primordialstew/introduction-to-sqlalchemy-2013/handout/_sources/front.txt

 deserves to be.

-Parts of this handout, as well as the core of the "Slide Presenter" tool, were written by `Jason Kirtland <http://discorporate.us/jek/>`_, who has been a key contributor to the SQLAlchemy project for many years.
+Parts of this handout, as well as the core of the "Slide Presenter" tool, were written by Jason Kirtland (http://discorporate.us/jek/) who has been a key contributor to the SQLAlchemy project for many years.

+Big thanks to Ben Trofatter for help editing / proofreading this document.